 The goal of SISG is to strengthen the statistical and genetic proficiency and career preparation of scholars from all backgrounds, especially those from groups historically underrepresented in STEM such as racial and ethnic minority groups, low income, first generation college students, veterans, and differently abled and 2SLGBTQ groups.

 2020 SISG registration rates: General registration - $825 per 2.5-day module ($725 before June 30); Academic/government/non-profit registration - $725 per module ($625 before June 30).
 Registrations paid via UW budget number receive ~13% discount.
 Please note that fees do not include meals.
 Participants are responsible for their own travel, lodging, and meals.

 Sign up for the Summer Institutes email list

-SISG participants may design a program relevant to their interests by choosing from among the 20 modules being offered (most participants take two or three).
+SISG participants may design a program relevant to their interests by choosing from among the many modules being offered (most participants take a maximum of 3).
 Each module is two-and-a-half days (all day Monday/Tuesday and Wednesday morning OR Wednesday afternoon and all day Thursday/Friday).
 Individuals attending the institute receive certificates of course completion in recognition of their participation.

 Applications have been submitted to NIH and NSF for funding to support tuition and travel/accommodation scholarships for U.S. graduate students.
 If approved, applications for these scholarships will open on April 30, 2020.
 Applications from underrepresented groups are encouraged and welcome!